onyxkurbah/StyleSmart-Extension/README.md

 We hope this extension enhances your shopping experience and helps you save time and money while exploring the world of fashion!

 ---

-This version is more organized, professional, and engaging while maintaining clarity and flow.
-Let me know if you'd like to tweak anything! 😎